jaxxreal/react-training-day/README.md

 So, want to play with it?

-`npm start` to run only the frontend dev server on http://localhost:3000 `nnpm test-server` to run only the [json-server](https://github.com/typicode/json-server) which serves data from [MOCK_DATA.json](https://github.com/jaxxreal/react-training-day/blob/master/MOCK_DATA.json) (it contains 1000 mocked user objects)
+`npm start` to run only the frontend dev server on http://localhost:3000

+`npm test-server` to run only the [json-server](https://github.com/typicode/json-server) which serves data from [MOCK_DATA.json](https://github.com/jaxxreal/react-training-day/blob/master/MOCK_DATA.json) (it contains 1000 mocked user objects)

-`npm run start-dev` to run frontend and json-server to mock requests `npm build` to "bake" your application (it will become ready for deploy)
+`npm run start-dev` to run frontend and json-server to mock requests

 ## Tests